 It worked well enough.
 We were a good family, honestly the kind of family I wished I would have had growing up.
-Dad went to work and came home to a wife waiting for him, played with the kids while I made dinner then we ate together, did the bedtime ritual and yeah… it was good.
+Dad went to work and came home to a wife waiting for him, unless I was working.
+He played with the kids while I made dinner then we ate together, did the bedtime ritual and yeah… it was good.
 Did we have flaws yes, faults, plenty, but good and godly and fun and full of life and faith and love of nature and natural living.

 There were times with my oldest when he’d have horrific temper tantrums.
 We didn’t understand them, no one did, and I was so afraid someone would think we were hurting him that I recorded most of his fits.
 They happened at school too and so I worried less but I feared it was because of how I did him wrong those first few years.